 1. Entering the program

 A CAB will verify the fishery’s progress against its action plan.
-Fisheries are aiming to improve their scores against the Performance Indicators identified through a pre-assessment against the MSC Fisheries Standard.
+Fisheries are aiming to improve their scores against the Performance Indicators identified through a pre-assessment or an assessment report against the MSC Fisheries Standard.

 3. Transition to assessment against the MSC Fisheries Standard

-A fishery is expected to enter assessment against our Standard, with the prospect of achieving at least a conditional pass, after it has achieved all its score improvements.
+A fishery is expected to enter assessment against our Standard, with the prospect of achieving a pass, after it has achieved all its score improvements.

 The In-Transition to MSC program is open for applications from any fishery, regardless of size or location.